roundcopy/pulent-2022/src/pages/posts/how-i-wrote-a-book-last-night-unleashing-the-power-of-ai.md

 > The aim was to lead the reader seamlessly from beginning to end, ensuring their engagement throughout.

-Thrilled with the results, I have now integrated GPT 3.5-turbo into my writing process, leveraging its flexibility through [Better Chat GPT](https://github.com/ztjhz/BetterChatGPT) interface.
+Thrilled with the results, I have now integrated GPT 3.5-turbo into my writing process, leveraging its flexibility through the [Better Chat GPT](https://github.com/ztjhz/BetterChatGPT) interface.

 Crafting a system prompt became crucial.